Antiz96/arch-update/README.md

 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option 11 Error when restarting services that require a post upgrade restart 12 Error during the pacnew files processing
+13 Error when editing the configuration file with the `--edit-config` option
 ```

 For more information, see the arch-update(1) man page.